-If a potential donor doesn’t immediately find answer to their questions, you could lose them as a donor.
+If a potential donor doesn’t find answer to their questions, you could lose them as a donor.
 To prevent this, it’s good to anticipate the questions they might ask, and have answers readily available on your website.

 The following are seven frequently asked questions form donors:

-1. Is it safe to give online?
+1. Is it Safe to Give Online?

-It makes sense that before donating, people would want to know something about how your non-profit spends money.
-Donors have every right to ask to see the past few audited financial reports.
+If donors want to know more, be prepared to offer the past few financial reports.
 If they are unavailable, you should be able to provide an unaudited year-end financial statement.